wrshoemaker/wrshoemaker.github.io/_pages/about.md

 * Examining the macroecological dynamics of strain-level structure in the human gut microbiome.

-These interests are consolidated by a shared rule: by coupling experimental and observational data with intuitive mathematical models containing few, if any, free parameters, we can gain greater insight into biological systems.
-At present, I primarily use computational and mathematical tools to perform my research, though I have considerable wet lab experience and have performed field research.
-You can learn more about these areas in the [Talks page](https://academicpages.github.io/talks)
+**These interests are consolidated by a shared rule: by coupling experimental and observational data with intuitive mathematical models containing few, if any, free parameters, we can gain greater insight into biological systems.** At present, I primarily use computational and mathematical tools to perform my research, though I have considerable wet lab experience and have performed field research.

+In my free time, I enjoy cooking, lifting, reading, film, and car repair.